Coal Miner's Daughter (song)

 "Coal Miner's Daughter" is a song written and recorded by American singer-songwriter Loretta Lynn.
 Considered Lynn's signature song, it was originally released as a single in 1970 and became a number one hit on the Billboard country chart.
 It was later released on an album of the same name.
 Produced by Owen Bradley, the song tells the story of Lynn's coal-mining father in rural Kentucky during the Great Depression.
 Lynn, who was born in 1932 and experienced the Great Depression as a child, also describes her childhood and the circumstances she was raised in during those years.

 "Coal Miner's Daughter" would receive positive reviews from journalists and music critics alike following its release.
 It would become one of Lynn's signature recordings in her career.
 It would also be considered one of music's most significant recordings, according to polls from Time and the Recording Industry Association of America.
-The song has been covered several times since its original release, notably being a collaboration from Lynn, Sheryl Crow and Miranda Lambert.
+The song has been covered several times since its original release, notably in a collaboration from Lynn, Sheryl Crow and Miranda Lambert.